FUZAIL-GIT/API-CREATOR-FLUTTER/README.md

 ## Usage

-To use the Node Server Maker application, follow these steps:
+To use the API-CREATOR application, follow these steps:

 1. Create a new project.
 2. Write code for your server, APIs, and schemas using the user-friendly GUI.